-Clavamox for Cats: Infections It Treats and What to Expect
+Clavamox for Cats: Dosage, Side Effects & What It Treats

 Clavamox is a broad-spectrum antibiotic combining amoxicillin and clavulanic acid, commonly prescribed for skin, respiratory, urinary, and dental infections in cats.